proteinreport/proteinreport.org/content/en/directory/gudness/index.md

 date: 2020-02-11 10:24:34
 lastmod: 2020-02-11 10:24:34
 slug: /gudness
-description: "Gudness is an innovative plant-based alternative to conventional deli meats exclusively developed &amp; produced in South Africa.
+description: "Gudness is an innovative plant-based alternative to conventional deli meats exclusively developed & produced in South Africa.
 The base ingredients are soy and pea protein."
 proteins: [Plant-Based]
 products: [Meat]
 business: [Production]